This site contains affiliate links. Please see Policies for more information.

 To make homemade turkey carcass stock:

-• Take all of the desirable turkey off your turkey carcass and put it onto a stock pot.
+- Take all of the desirable turkey off your turkey carcass and put it onto a stock pot.
 I like to put it in the fridge for the soup.
 If you add the turkey to make the bone broth, I find that it gets a little dry.
-1 turkey carcass
+1 turkey carcass*If you're making this in the Instant Pot, add the carcass to your pot.
+You might have to pull the bones apart a bit to get it to fit, depending on the size of your pot.

-• Add in your veggies, some salt and pepper, and fresh parsley.
+- Add in your veggies, some salt and pepper, and fresh parsley.
 Dried parsley will work if that's all you have!
-1 onion, 2 carrots, 4 stalks celery, 1 tsp salt, 1 tsp pepper, parsley
+1 onion, 2 carrots, 4 stalks celery, 1 tsp salt, 1 tsp black pepper, parsley

-• Fill your pot with enough water to cover the turkey bones.
+- Fill your pot with enough water to cover the turkey bones.
 If you're leaving the house, add some extra water to account for the evaporation.
 If you're sticking around, set a timer to check the stock and add more water.
-It's best to keep the bones covered until the broth is finished. water
+It's best to keep the bones covered until the broth is finished. water*If you're using your Instant Pot, fill with water to the max fill line.

-• Place your stock pot on the stove top and bring it to a simmer–that means bring to a boil that is just starting to bubble.
+- Place your stock pot on the stove top and bring it to a simmer–that means bring to a boil that is just starting to bubble. *If you're pressure cooking this stock, set it on high pressure for 120 minutes.
+After it's done cooking, you can quick release or naturally release–whatever you have time for.

 To make turkey noodle soup:

-• Add vegetables, spices, turkey, and pasta to a large stock pot or your pressure cooker.
+- Add vegetables, spices, turkey, and pasta to a large stock pot or your pressure cooker.
 Make sure to dice your vegetables small and thin so they cook fast.
-2 cups celery, 1.5 cups carrots, .5 cups onion, 1 sprig rosemary, 1 sprig sage, 1 tsp poultry seasoning, 1 tsp salt, 1 tsp pepper, 1.5 cups turkey, 1.5 cups whole grain elbow pasta
+2 cups celery, 1 ½ cups carrots, ½ cups onion, 1 sprig rosemary, 1 sprig sage, 1 tsp poultry seasoning, 1 tsp salt, 1 tsp black pepper, 1 ½ cups turkey meat, 1 ½ cups whole grain elbow pasta

-• Add turkey stock.
+- Add turkey stock.
 If you didn't make turkey stock, you can add turkey or chicken broth.
-64 ounces bone broth
+64 ounces chicken broth

-• Place on the stove and turn heat to medium-high.
+- Place on the stove and turn heat to medium-high.
 When soup begins to boil, refer to your pasta package directions to determine how long to boil the soup for.
-Mine says 7 minutes.
+Mine says 7 minutes. *In the Instant Pot, set the pot to high pressure for half of the cooking time listed on the pasta package.
+Quick release the pressure when it's done cooking.

 Notes